Student Testing, Advisement, Registration, Transition (START)

-START Days include placement testing (unless waiver approved), meeting with an advisor in your program area to plan your first semester classes and orientation activities designed to assist with your academic transition.
-A session for parents is also included in the day’s activities.
+All first time, full-time, on-campus students are encouraged to attend a START Day.
+Advance reservations are preferred.
+START Days include placement testing (unless waiver approved), meeting with an academic advisor to plan your first semester classes and orientation activities designed to assist with your academic transition.
+A session for parents is included, and an optional math review session is offered one hour prior.
 At the end of the START Day, you’ll leave with your schedule of first semester classes, your college ID and the knowledge you’ll need to be successful as you begin your college career.

 Placement testing helps us place students in the correct courses to ensure their success and is required for all new full-time students, unless exempt, prior to registering for classes.

 ACCUPLACER® computerized placement tests are administered for math, sentence skills and reading comprehension.
 These tests are untimed and require only the ability to use a keyboard and a mouse.
 The results of the tests are used in planning the most appropriate first-semester schedule of coursework for you.

 For questions regarding placement testing, please call 315-574-4028.

 The placement test requirement, or specific sections of the test, may be waived if you meet one of the following criteria for exemption:

 - High school average of 88 or above

 - Regents Exams: 80 or higher on Math and/or English Regents

 - SAT: 500 minimum on individual sub-tests (reading, writing and math)

 - ACT: Composite score of 21 or above